Plot Problem Evaluation Template: Testing If Plot Ideas Fit

 Writing memorable stories requires knowing what drives gripping narrative.
 How do you turn scattered plot ideas into exciting cause and effect?
 Learn how to use the Story Genius Scene Card Template in Plottr to assess your plot and scene ideas and find strong ideas to develop further.

-Titled Plot Problem Evaluation, this scene template is based on Lisa Cron’s book, Story Genius.
+This scene template is based on Lisa Cron’s book, Story Genius.
 It helps you test plot ideas to see if they fit your story’s premise and characters’ misbeliefs, emotions, and journeys of inner change.

 The template belongs to the wider Story Genius starter template in Plottr.
 Yet you can use it independently of the wider process, too.